 Struthers said his sister was well know in the community and her career in Music City was flourishing.

 "She was a very, very talented makeup artist, and had not only a successful career at Chanel at Dillard's, but a very successful freelance career where she had the opportunity to work with some very high profile clients," he said.

-Thorne told Nashville's News 2 outrage over Livia's death runs deep in their community, and she hopes the city starts paying attention.
+Alex Thorne, Livia's best friend, told News 2 outrage over Livia's death runs deep in their community, and she hopes the city starts paying attention.

 "If they can't afford the sidewalks, they can afford speed bumps or something to slow people down," said Thorne.
 "It's just ridiculous how fast people go on this road or other residential roads."